The Path of Destiny

 "Stop," Arien's voice hissed to them, but he needn't have said anything.
-Up ahead, in the small room full of bookshelves carrying a section of library books, they had noticed strange purple-blue flames.
+Up ahead, in a small room full of bookshelves, they had noticed strange purple-blue flames.

 The flames were at a considerable distance, and as they watched, they circled lazily around the room before eventually moving out of sight.

 "Chandelure," Alex hissed to the others, waiting for a signal from the two trainers.